-This recipe for marinated olives and feta in aromatic herbs and a bit of lemon is the absolute best way to enhance their flavor.
+Marinated olives and feta in aromatic herbs and a squeeze of lemon is a flavorful party appetizer the easy way.
 Make sure you have some slices of good bread on hand to soak up all the lovely herbs, juices, and oil.

 marinated olives and feta